 I remember working for the government in a fast-paced flight test environment many years ago.
 It seemed that crisis was the rule of the day.
 People frantically scurried about responding to the never ending supply of problems.
 I began to observe that if I quickly responded to a supposed crisis or to a request for action, I often had to undo this action the very next day.
 I soon learned that not immediately responding was usually the best approach.
-More than half the time, the action that was an urgent necessity yesterday was today withdrawn or changed to a new option today.
+More than half the time, the action that was an urgent necessity yesterday was of no consequence today.
 Ironically, I found that by slowing down my doing, I had a whole lot more time to get more done and a lot less stress doing it!

 So I wonder.
 What if the source of many of our problems, both personal and professional are simply the product of a matrix of erroneous observations, thoughts, and assumptions?
 The biggest problem being, our belief that they are true.
 What happens if we continue to dip into the source of our problems in search of their solutions?

 So how does this apply practically to group leadership?
 I have no idea.
 Why don’t we wait until tomorrow and see what answers we wake up with.
 I’m only partially kidding.
 Since you’ll probably not want another email on this subject tomorrow, some things do need to be done today.
 Let’s see what wants to write itself below.